Nicholas Serota: Tate directorship

-As of 2015, Serota was paid a salary of between £165,000 and £169,999 by the Tate, making him one of the 328 most highly paid people in the British public sector at that time, at the lower end of the senior officials 'high earners' list, and well below what similar executives earn in public health, transport or government administrative top roles.
+In 2016, Serota received a salary of between £165,000 and £169,999 from the Tate, making him one of the 328 most highly paid people in the UK public sector then, at the lower end of the senior officials 'high-earners' list and well below what similar executives in public health, transport or government administrative top roles were earning.

-In 1998, Serota conceived "Operation Cobalt", the secret buy-back of two of the Tate's paintings by J. M. W. Turner that had been stolen in 1994 while they were on loan to a gallery in Frankfurt.
+In 1998, Serota conceived "Operation Cobalt", the secret buy-back of two of the Tate's Turner paintings that had been stolen in 1994 while they were on loan to a gallery in Frankfurt.
 The paintings were recovered in 2000 and 2002.

 In December 2005, Serota admitted that he had submitted an application form with false information to the Art Fund (NACF) for a £75,000 grant to go towards buying the painting The Upper Room, stating that the Tate had made no commitment to purchase the work (a requirement of the grant), whereas they had already paid a first instalment of £250,000 several months previously.
 He attributed this to "a failing in his head".
 The NACF allowed the Tate to keep the grant.
-In 2006, the Charity Commission ruled the Tate had broken charity law (but not the criminal law) over the purchase and similar trustee purchases, including ones made before Serota's directorship.
+In 2006, the Charity Commission ruled the Tate had broken charity law (but not criminal law) over the purchase and similar trustee purchases, including ones made before Serota's directorship.
 The Daily Telegraph called the verdict "one of the most serious indictments of the running of one of the nation's major cultural institutions in living memory".
-In April 2008, Thomson started a petition on the Prime Minister's website against Serota's Tate directorship.
+In April 2008, Stuckist artist Charles Thomson started a petition on the Prime Minister's website against Serota's Tate directorship.

-In September 2016, the Tate announced that Serota would step down as director in 2017, and he would become director of Arts Council England, for the term 1 February 2017 to 31 January 2025.
+In September 2016, the Tate announced that Serota would step down as director in 2017, and he would become Chairman of Arts Council England, for the term 1 February 2017 to 31 January 2025.
 Serota was succeeded at the Tate by Maria Balshaw.